Wen-yuan Qian: Career

 Qian taught physics at Zhejiang University from 1959 to 1980.
 During the Cultural Revolution, he was branded an "ideological counter-revolutionary."
-In 1980, the government of the People's Republic of China sent Qian to the United States to continue his studies.
+In 1980, the government of the People's Republic of China sent Qian to the United States to continue his studies while his wife and daughter remained in China.
 In 1983, he graduated from Northwestern University with a Master of Arts in history.
 Qian was funded by the W. Clement Stone Foundation to translate several works from Chinese to English.

 In 1985, Qian published his most known work, The Great Inertia: Scientific Stagnation in Traditional China.
-The work was "cast in the form of a challenge" to Joseph Needham's Science and Civilisation in China.
+The work was framed as a challenge to Joseph Needham's Science and Civilisation in China, and has been analyzed in relation to it.
 He believed that political conditions, particularly the imperial examination system, stymied the development of modern science in dynastic China.
 Qian saw the neglect of formal logic and rigorous proof as a central cause in the failure to develop modern science.
+At the time, Qian's thesis was considered controversial among sinologists.
+Victor H. Mair called The Great Inertia an "arching cry of a thoughtful critic from within the Chinese tradition addressed to the enthusiastic advocate from without."

 In 1988, Qian graduated from the University of Michigan with a doctorate in history and began teaching history at Blackburn College the same year.
 From 1992 to 2002, he taught history at MacMurray College.
 Qian died in 2003 in Jacksonville, Illinois.